JacquesMarques/dce-helpdesk/README.md

-# README
+# DCE HelpDesk

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a sample application made with RAILS 7.1 using Hotwire technologies.

-Things you may want to cover:
+It is a help desk system where you can create a user and create support tickts for departaments and the staff team can resolve the tickets e give an answer to the users.

-* Ruby version
+The application was made using Turbo Stream and Stylus (Hotwire) to create a dynamic interface

-* System dependencies
+without use of Javascript.

-* Configuration
+## Requirements:

-* Database creation
+* Ruby 3.2.2

-* Database initialization
+* Rails 7.1

-* How to run the test suite
+* PostgreSql 12+

-* Services (job queues, cache servers, search engines, etc.)
+* Turbo

-* Deployment instructions
+* Stylus

-* ...
+* Bulma